Bronwyn Trotter grew up with four older males so the television viewing choice in the '50s and '60s was westerns and war films.

 When writing the trilogy, Bronwyn treated it as a day job, starting at 10am and finishing at 4.30pm.
 She is also president of the Club Taree Travel Club so over the two and a half years she was writing, there was time for breaks and holidays.

-Her daughter and granddaughter read through her books before publication and some of what they read may have raised an eyebrow.
+Her granddaughter and daughter-in-law read through her books before publication and some of what they read may have raised an eyebrow.
 But Bronwyn was just 'writing what she knows'.

 YOU MAY ALSO LIKE: